What Is a Sump Pit?

 - Strong electrical pit basin

-- OH&S friendly, durable, non slip stainless steel lids
+- OH&S friendly, durable, slip resistant stainless steel lids

 - Continuous linear surface ducting systems